Community Calendar

 Special Events:

-• Protect yourself from scams!
-Join Olivia and Jenny from Alliance Bank for a free Lunch & Learn at the library on Monday, January 26th at noon.
+• Protect Yourself from Scams!
+Join Olivia and Jenny from Alliance Bank for a free Lunch & Learn at the library on Monday, March 16th at noon (rescheduled from January).
 Learn how to spot the latest fraud tactics, safeguard your finances, and avoid becoming a victim.
-With scams evolving constantly, this timely session will give you practical tools to stay secure.
 Lunch will be provided.
 Call the library at 574-946-3432 to reserve your spot.

 Regular Programs: